Ephemeral Astroturfing Attacks: The Case of Fake Twitter Trends: Security Implications and Mitigation

-\descr{Other Countries} The Decision Tree working on the rules 5-7 is the best lexicon agnostic classifier to classify \name astroturfing attacks when a different kind of generated content is employed instead of lexicon tweets.
+The Decision Tree working on the rules 5-7 from the previous section is the best lexicon agnostic classifier to classify \name astroturfing attacks when a different kind of generated content is employed instead of lexicon tweets.
 We used this classifier for classification of trends from other countries in 2019.
 The left-hand side of the Decision Tree in \Figref{fig:dtree_deletion_index} did not yield any positives, meaning that there is no hashtag that starts with 3 single engagement tweets which are deleted within the same day.
 The right-hand side of the tree yields 120 hashtags that trended over 1,124 days.
 Some of these hashtags are "\#NewProfilePic" in various languages.
 Only 38 of these hashtags trended.
 Three of them are about popular TV shows but with a typo: \#GamesOfThrones, \#Loveisalnd, \#loveisand.
-We believe these are false positives in which many users attempted to tweet about this TV shows at the same time with a typo and deleted their tweets but could not help pushing the keyword with typo to trends.
-The others are in foreign languages (mostly Arabic).
-We leave analysis of these hashtags to future work.
+We believe that these are false positives in which many users attempted to tweet about this TV shows at the same time with a typo and deleted their tweets but could not help pushing the keyword with typo to trends.
+The others are in foreign languages (mostly Arabic) and appear to be common spam rather than attacks.

+Additionally, to show that only Turkish trends suffer from \name astroturfing attacks, we came up with the following methodology:

+We search for the pattern that we observed in Turkey: 1) many tweets created and deleted in a very small timeframe 2) many tweets with a short lifetime, and 3) many tweets are deleted.
+To measure 1), we compute the median difference between the creations/deletion times of each pair of adjacent tweets for each trend.
+For 2), we measure the median lifetime of each tweet associated with each trend.
+Lastly, we record whether or not a majority of the tweets associated with a trend were eventually deleted in the same day.
+We only consider S.E.Ts.
+We show the results on the world trends between 1st June 2019 - 31st July 2019 by the most frequent language of the tweets using them.

+\Figref{fig:duration_other} shows that a large portion of Turkish trends have tweets that were created in a small window and then deleted in a small window.
+The median time between consecutive creation and deletions are below 10 seconds as we also found out in ~\Secref{sec:turkish}.
+This is rarely the case with trends in other languages. \Figref{fig:lifetime_other} shows that many Turkish trends have very small lifetime.
+Again, we do not see this behaviour on trends in other languages.
+Finally, \Figref{fig:percentage_other} shows that only Turkish trends have tweets in which more than 40\% deleted with only one exception.
+There are no single trend that have all the anomalous patterns the Turkish trends have.

 \end{appendix}